 Students have a fantastic opportunity to achieve well in Business at Onslow St. Audrey’s, as unlike other schools, Business is built into the core curriculum from Year 7.

 In Year 7

-In Year 8 students will follow a topic based programme of study, based on the Edexcel GCSE (9-1) syllabus and the themes it explores.
+Students will follow a topic based programme of study, based on the Edexcel GCSE (9-1) syllabus and the themes it explores.
 Areas they will cover are: